beaverbuilder/documentation/versioned_docs/version-stable/general/faq/is-beaver-builder-a-plugin-or-a-theme.md

 sidebar_label: Is Beaver Builder a plugin or a theme?
 ---

-The Beaver Builder page builder is a plugin, but some of our premium packages include a framework Beaver Builder Theme, as described ehre.
+The Beaver Builder page builder is a plugin, but some of our premium packages include a framework Beaver Builder Theme, as described here.

 Our standard premium package includes just the Beaver Builder page builder plugin.
 The page builder is a visual layout tool to help you build layouts and add